swfans/syndwarsfx-gfx/README.md

-# swars-gfx
+# syndwarsfx-gfx

-Source graphics files for Syndicate Wars Port.
+Source graphics files for Syndicate Wars Fan Expansion.

 ## About

-**Syndicate Wars Port**, alternative binary for the classic Bullfrog game.
+**Syndicate Wars Fan Expansion**, alternative binary for the classic Bullfrog game.

 Alongside fixes to the game executable code, an updated set of assets is required to use the full potential of the code fixes.